The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 Sometimes the bystander effect occurs when someone witnesses an emergency but believes they aren’t qualified to help, usually because they aren’t a trained medical professional.
 This belief often goes hand in hand with the fear of performing CPR incorrectly.

 Of course, the best solution is to get trained and certified in CPR.
-This will not only eliminate the belief that you aren’t qualified to help, but will also give you greater confidence that you can perform CPR safely and effectively.
+This will not only eliminate the belief that you aren’t qualified to help but also give you greater confidence that you can perform CPR safely and effectively.

 How to Overcome the Bystander Effect